tty33/PANDA-Toolkit/readme.md

 ## Prepare config files of MMDetection

 The second step is to prepare config files thus the dataset could be successfully loaded.
-Assume that we want to use Faster R-CNN, the config to train the detector on PANDA IMAGE dataset is as below.
+Assume that we want to use Faster RCNN, the config to train the detector on PANDA IMAGE dataset is as below.

 The **first config** need to be overwritten is the file `configs/_base_/datasets/coco_detection.py`, the config is as below.